Producers Equilibria and Dynamics in Engagement-Driven Recommender Systems: Equilibria under Simplified User Behavior

 Note that \emph{we only make this assumption in the current section}, and that this is an assumption on \emph{user and not producer behavior}.
-This simplified assumption and setting allow us to derive our first insights towards characterizing the equilibria of our recommender system, and how producers decide what type of content to produce as a function of the total consumer weight on each feature.
-Our experiments in Section~\ref{sec:experiments} show that the insights we derive in this simple single-minded consumer setting hold for general types of consumers under the right choice of content-serving rule.
+This simplified assumption and setting allow us to derive our first insights towards characterizing the equilibria of our recommender system, and how producers decide what type of content to produce as a function of the total user weight on each feature.
+Our experiments in Section~\ref{sec:experiments} show that the insights we derive in this simple single-minded user setting hold for general types of users under the right choice of content-serving rule.

 Under this assumption, we provide a simplified characterization of the equilibria of our game.
 We consider equilibria supported on the standard basis $\mathcal{B}$, following the insights of Theorem~\ref{thm:pure_eq}, and let $(m_1,\ldots,m_d)$ be the number of users interested in content type $e_1,\ldots,e_d$, respectively.
 We assume $m_f > 0$ without loss of generality; otherwise, feature $f$ brings utility to no user nor producer, and can be removed.
 On the procedure side, we use the notation $(\numprod_1,\ldots,\numprod_d)$ to denote an aggregate strategy profile where for all $f \in [d]$, a number $\numprod_f$ of producers pick action $e_f$.